Coverage and ClaimsCoverage and Claims Overview

 835 Health Care Claim Payment/Remit Advice

 Utilized by a payer to send electronic remittance advice (ERA) or electronic explanation of payment (EOP) to a requesting provider.
 Also includes payment of health care claims.
-However, Cigna has elected to implement only the ERA portion of this transaction and will continue to utilize existing banking and related Electronic Fund Transfer processes for payment of health care claims.
+However, Cigna HealthcareSM has elected to implement only the ERA portion of this transaction and will continue to utilize existing banking and related Electronic Fund Transfer processes for payment of health care claims.
 Providers must request an 835 through their Clearinghouse; it is not automatic.

 270/271 Inquiry/Response for Eligibility